latest nhpb_banner 1__compressed2

 Christians can also enroll into low cost health or dental insurance plans.
 A number of churches partner with ministries to offer this form of financial assistance to families, no matter their income or age.
 The policies are part of a sharing concept, which means all member premiums go towards paying the excessive medical bills of the patients or they cover prescription medications.
 A church can provide information, or find how to apply to low cost Christian health insurance.

-To locate a church near you, or for more information including referrals, some of the more populated counties as well as cities are listed below.
-Or use the search box at the top to find a parish by state, county, or town.
+Everything from emergency homeless shelter or hotel vouchers to temporary rental or utility bill assistance as well as free food, meals, and clothes are offered for meeting basic needs.
+To locate a church in your area, near you, or for more information including referrals, some of the more populated counties as well as cities are listed below.

 Alameda County and Oakland